philjefferies/Courseradatascienceclass3project/README.md

 2. Repo contents and process

-[A] Install the following packages: reshape2, RCurl
+[A] Install the following packages: reshape2, rcurl

 [B] Run script (analysis.R)
-This writes data to ./data directory and generates (or replaces) Codebook.md
+This writes data to ./data directory and generates/replaces Codebook.md